 If collecting neuroimaging such as fMRIs, deface the images.

 Carrying out this step will depend on the goals of your research and the statistical testing you aim to do.
-This means that this step will not be feasible for every situation.
+This means that this step may not be feasible or appropriate for every situation.
 This step may also only be applicable when you decide you want to share your data with others and therefore need to make it as unidentifiable as possible.
+Whatever your situation, it is worthwhile to review this step and see if at least some of the suggestions below can be applied to your data to reduce their identifiability.

 The goals of this step is to look at your research data and assess whether it would be possible to single out at least one unique record about one of your research subjects: